Charlotte von Lengefeld

-Charlotte Luise Antoinette von Schiller (née von Lengefeld; 22 November 1766 – 9 July 1826) was the wife of German poet Friedrich Schiller.
+Charlotte Luise Antoinette von Schiller (née von Lengefeld; 22 November 1766 – 9 July 1826) was the wife of German poet Friedrich Schiller and was herself an author and translator.

 Early life

 Lengefeld was born in Rudolstadt, Schwarzburg-Rudolstadt, into an aristocratic family, and given an education appropriate to a life at the ducal court of Weimar.
 Her father Carl Christoph von Lengefeld (1715–1775), who died when she was a young girl, had been a forest administrator (Oberlandjägermeister, Master of the Hunt) of Louis Günther II, Prince of Schwarzburg-Rudolstadt, while her mother was Louise von Lengefeld, nee Wurmb (1743–1823).
 In her young adulthood she was introduced to the literary circles of Weimar.
 She became friendly with Charlotte von Stein, who was at the center of the circle of Weimar Classicism as a friend of Schiller and sometime mistress of Johann Wolfgang von Goethe.
 Stein confided in her throughout her complex relationship with Goethe.

 Her first love was a soldier, but after her family's opposition the engagement was dropped.